nirmata/nirmata-scripts/delete-old-users/README.md

-This script is used to update the kubelet arguments of Nirmata managed cluster in Nirmata
+This script is used to delete the users from Nirmata who have not logged into Nirmata for more than 365 days.

 <ins>**Prerequisites:**</ins>